emrecncelik/SimCSE_TR/README.md

+## SimCSE TR

+This repository modifies SimCSE training and evaluation codes to make it trainable for Turkish.
+This was required because there is no Turkish data in SentEval and validation would not be correct.

+Here is a [Colab Notebook](https://colab.research.google.com/drive/1Ysq1SpFOa7n1X79x2HxyWjfKzuR_gDQV?usp=sharing) where you can train your models.

+Rest of the README is the same as the original.

 ## SimCSE: Simple Contrastive Learning of Sentence Embeddings

 This repository contains the code and pre-trained models for our paper [SimCSE: Simple Contrastive Learning of Sentence Embeddings](https://arxiv.org/abs/2104.08821).